This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - prevention of internally and externally instigated fraud and corruption against the University;

-- timely detection of fraud and corruption against the University in the event that preventative strategies fail;
+- timely detection and disruption of fraud and corruption against the University in the event that preventative strategies fail;

 - recovery of property misappropriated, or obtaining secure compensation equivalent to any loss suffered, as a result of fraudulent or corrupt conduct; and